 A handful of gecko species have grown in popularity as pets:

 There are of course many other types of geckos both in the wild and as pets but these other species are not as commonly seen as the aforementioned.

 If you want a pet gecko, it's best to acquire a captive-bred one from a reputable breeder.
 If you take in a wild-caught gecko you won't know what diseases or ailments it may be carrying.
 Look for a gecko that has clear eyes, skin without dry patches, all its fingers, toes, and its tail, as well as a healthy appetite.

-For the most part, geckos are pleasant, docile pets.
-Most of them prefer not to be handled by humans too frequently; it can cause them stress which can result in health problems.
+Even though there are many kinds of geckos, some of them have similar temperaments and exhibit similar behaviors.
+For the most part, geckos are pleasant, docile pets but most of them prefer not to be handled by humans too frequently as it can be stressful for them.

 Housing a Gecko

 Care requirements will vary some from species to species but for the most part, geckos need to be kept in enclosures that have branches available for climbing, a water bowl, a hiding place, and secure lids.
 Geckos can escape through small holes so an aquarium with a tight fitting lid is recommended for housing geckos.
 Most geckos only require a 10 or 20 gallon aquarium since they are small reptiles but larger species will need more space.